Brain Perfusion Scan

 your provider know which areas of your brain were the most active during your scan.

 Providers often superimpose brain perfusion images with other types of standard imaging

-from both techniques on one single image.
+on one single image.

 Some types of brain perfusion scans, such as MRI perfusion or CT perfusion, don’t

 need a radiotracer.
 They use a nonradioactive substance that the cells of the body

 take in.
 The CT scan takes X-ray pictures over time as the body takes up more and